harrwinraoapps/emagazine/content/post/group_three/Love for Swami/index.md

 ]
 +++

 When I sing the glory of Swami, I will think of Him residing in my heart.
 I feel that He is listening to me singing happily.
 Humming His name also gives me pleasure.
-I hope Baba will enjoy listening to me singing this song.
+I hope Baba will enjoy listening to me sing this song.
 This is my way of showing my love towards Him.
 Sai Ram.

 ---